 It was around this time that the light parody doujinshi*1 scene, including yaoi*2, was growing with women at the center of it.
 Their work was fresh, completely unlike the stodgy parodies being made up until then, and took me off guard.
 Some were angered by it all, claiming it made a mockery of the source material, but I didn’t think so.
 It was a brand-new culture, after all.
 So while keeping in mind issues of copyright, be it parody, fangirling, yaoi or cosplay… I’d like to encourage everyone to continue enjoying Gundam in their own unique way.

 *1 Doujinshi: Fan comics and zines which are most often either comedic, romantic and/or pornographic.
 Usually sold exclusively at cons or special events (and, in modern times, via select websites).
 While these doujinshi occupy a murky area legally, as they are largely not sold for profit and considered an expression of love and enthusiasm by fans of the work on which they are based, copyright holders tend to leave them be.

-*2 Yaoi: A type of work, mostly written by women for consumption by other women, featuring romance between males.
-The term encompasses both fan-created and official work.
-Compared to related terms like shonen-ai and boy’s love/BL, yaoi implies a greater degree of explicitness, though the exact usage has been fluid over the years.
+*2 Yaoi: A type of fan work, mostly written by women for consumption by other women, featuring sex and romance between males.

 Source: Girl’s Gundam (Pub.
 Date 9/23/2009)